hxwang/Security-Summary/DDoS/botnet-based-DDoS-attack.md

 - First, A large number of zombies involved in the attack facilitates attackers to make the attacks larger in scale and more disruptive.
 - Second, zombies' IP addresses are usually spoofed under the control of the attacker, which makes it very difficult to traceback the attack traffic even to the zombies.
-- [X] for our designed mechanism, we can prevent the spoofed IP address attack.
+- [my comment]: <> (For our designed moving target defense, we can prevent spoofed IP address attack.)